FRCDiscord/Dozer/README.md

 ### Setting up the bot

-1. Install dependencies with `python3 -m pip install -Ur requirements.txt`
+1. Install dependencies with `python -m pip install -Ur requirements.txt`
-2. Run the bot once with `python3 -m dozer`.
+2. Run the bot once with `python -m dozer`.
 This will crash, but generate a default config file.
    1. Dozer uses [json](http://www.json.org/) for it's config file
 3. Add the Discord bot account's token to `discord_token` in `config.json`
 4. Add your Google Maps API key to `gmaps_key` in `config.json`